 An essential oil is a concentrated hydrophobic liquid containing volatile aroma compounds from plants.
 Commonly used for aromatherapy purposes, essential oils can also be used to remove sticker gunk, make your room smell nice while vacuuming, concoct DIY toothpaste, deter rodents from hanging out in your house, and more.

 Removing a stubborn splinter from your finger or foot is never fun, especially if it involves digging into your skin with a needle or tweezers.
-But if you use common household or food items around the house, you can actually remove splinters from your skin very easily and quite painlessly.
+But if you use common household or food items around the house, you can remove splinters from your skin very easily and quite painlessly.

 Is your face shriveling up from the dry winter air?
 Do your hands feel all scaly and gross?
 Are the heels of your feet shedding skin flakes?
 If moving to Hawaii for the winter season is out of the question, you can relieve your dry winter skin with some quick and cheap DIY home remedies.